-Private tours can be arranged oustide of these scheduled time for groups of 10 or more (smaller groups will be charged a minimum of £90.00).
-For more information on this or to book a private tour please contact us on the details below.
+Private tours can be arranged for groups of 10 or more (smaller groups will be charged a minimum of £90.00), subject to staff availability.

 Adults £9